SciKit-Surgery/scikit-surgerybard/doc/02_1_Calibrate_Your_Camera.rst

   the effective scale of the camera. i.e. how millimetres project onto pixels.
-- BARD uses the video camera to track objects in the real world, converting detected pixel coordinates to model coordinates in 3D space in order to measure the position of the camera relative to the phantom. i.e. need to meaasure in millimetres.
+- BARD uses the video camera to track objects in the real world, converting detected pixel coordinates to model coordinates in 3D space in order to measure the position of the camera relative to the phantom. i.e. need to measure in millimetres.

 The following instructions will guide you through calibrating your webcam.